PolyhedralDev/Terra/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!--
   Please go through this checklist item by item and make sure you have successfully completed each of these steps.
     - You must be on the LATEST version of Terra to receive any support.
 There is no support for older versions of Terra.
+    - Make sure that this is not a compatibility issue with another terrain generation mod.
+For that, you can use an addon to make them compatible.
     - Make sure that there are no already existing issues open with your problem.
 If you open a duplicate, it will be closed as such.
     - Make sure that it is actually Terra causing the issue, and not another mod/plugin.
       You can do this by testing to see if you can recreate the issue without Terra installed.